ohnit/turnpike-ios/docs/source/mapping-routes.rst

 The Default Route is invoked when no route is matched.
 By default, this does nothing and just launches your app.

 .. note::
-   The Default Route can be used for a default landing page, or to gracefully degrade to a fallback page for incoming URI's that don't match any know paths.
+   The Default Route can be used for a default landing page, or to gracefully degrade to a fallback page for incoming URI's that don't match any known paths.

 .. _mr-mapped-routes: